 Why it rocks: Yes, this site is for graphic designers, but doesn’t provide run-of-the-mill design tips.
 Graphic Design Blender is an excellent resource for freelance designers (and anyone, really) to get business tips.
 You can learn how to handle feisty clients, how to set your prices, and how to make sure you have a killer website.

 Why it rocks: Like most of the sites on this list, DesignBeep includes an array of resources, tutorials, and freebies.
 They also post a weekly round-up of new design resources and weekly round-ups of web design inspiration that you won’t want to miss.

 Why it rocks: Creative Bloq offers inspiration and resources for graphic designers, illustrators, 3-D artists, and animators.
 So whatever kind of design you’re into, you’re bound to find some tips, tricks, and inspiration at Creative Bloq.
 Even if you’re not a designer, the work they feature is stunning and very cool to browse.
 Plus, there’s a fun trivia quiz every Friday!

 Why it rocks: Design Festival is the cream of the crop when it comes to design resources.
 They publish detailed step-by-step tutorials and inspiration posts.
 My personal favorite is this excellent post about typography.

-As you can see, whether you’re a design n00b or a veteran there is no shortage of resources to help you learn new tricks and find inspiration.
-With all of these resources at your fingertip, there’s no excuse for poor design in your marketing materials.
+As you can see, whether you’re new to design or a vector veteran, there is no shortage of resources to help you learn new tricks and find inspiration.
+With these resources at your fingertips, there’s no excuse for poor design in your marketing materials.
 So hop to it and check out these awesome sites!